yc-actions/yc-api-gateway-deploy/README.md

 ### Runtime permissions

-The service account provided to gateway specification via `service-account` parameter must have the following roles, depending on what extension they are used in:
+The service account provided to gateway specification via `service_account_id` parameter must have the following roles, depending on what extension they are used in:

 | Required Role                            | Extension               | Required For                                       |